enriquemolinari/jqueue/README.md

 CREATE INDEX channel ON ar_cpfw_jqueue (channel);
 ```

-The name of the table ´ar_cpfw_jqueue´ can be any other of your choice.
-Then use the correct factory method (´´´JQueueRunner.runner´´´ and ´´´JTxQueue.queue´´´) to pass the name of the table you have chosen and created.
+The name of the table `ar_cpfw_jqueue` can be any other of your choice.
+Then use the correct factory method (`JQueueRunner.runner` and `JTxQueue.queue`) to pass the name of the table you have chosen and created.